jondeuce/mwiexamples/README.md

   --T2Range 10e-3 2.0 --SPWin 10e-3 40e-3 --MPWin 40e-3 200e-3 \
   --output output/basic/
 ```

-The first line sets the environment variable `JULIA_NUM_THREADS` to enable multithreading within Julia (4 threads in this example).
-On Windows systems, the keyword `set` should be used instead of `export`; see the [Julia documentation](https://docs.julialang.org/en/v1/manual/parallel-computing/#Setup-1).

-The second line calls `julia` on `decaes.jl` as follows:

 * The 4D image file `data/images/image-194x110x1x56.nii.gz` is passed as the first argument
 * The flags `--T2map` and `--T2part` are passed, indicating that both T2-distribution computation and T2-parts analysis (to compute e.g. the myelin water fraction) should be performed